sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 Using [Azure Search Simple Query Syntax](https://docs.microsoft.com/en-us/rest/api/searchservice/simple-query-syntax-in-azure-search), try to create queries for the following situations:

-1. Return only the fist document
+1. Return only the first document
 1. Search documents where words "Microsoft" and "Cloud" are up to 20 words distant one from the other
 1. Search for documents about Cloud, ordering the results by the score
 1. Search for documents about Cloud, but filtering those with mentions to Oracle